qWildManp/qWildmanp.github.io/content/gamedesign/LD-work1.md

 showonlyimage = false
 weight = 2
 +++
-**Introduction**: It is a 3-week personal Level Design project to redesign the stealth Level "Dishonorned" in Dishonored 1.
+**Introduction**: It is a 3-week personal Level Design project to design a 3D platformer level.
 Use Unreal 5 as Game Engine and Level UP toolkit as Level Editor